litestar-org/litestar/docs/usage/testing.rst

 Using a blocking portal
 +++++++++++++++++++++++

-The :class:`TestClient <.testing.TestClient>` uses a feature of `anyio <https://anyio.readthedocs.io/en/stable/>`_ called a **Blocking Portal**.
+The :class:`TestClient <.testing.TestClient>` uses a feature of `anyio <https://anyio.readthedocs.io/en/stable/>`_
+called a :class:`Blocking Portal <anyio:anyio.from_thread.BlockingPortal>`.

-The :class:`anyio.abc.BlockingPortal` allows :class:`TestClient <.testing.TestClient>`
+The :class:`Blocking Portal <anyio:anyio.from_thread.BlockingPortal>` allows :class:`TestClient <.testing.TestClient>`
-to execute asynchronous functions using a synchronous call. ``TestClient`` creates a blocking portal to manage ``Litestar``'s async logic, and it allows ``TestClient``'s API to remain fully synchronous.
+to execute asynchronous functions using a synchronous call. :class:`TestClient <.testing.TestClient>` creates a blocking portal to manage ``Litestar``'s async logic, and it allows :class:`TestClient <.testing.TestClient>`'s API to remain fully synchronous.

-Any tests that are using an instance of ``TestClient`` can also make use of the blocking portal to execute asynchronous functions without the test itself being asynchronous.
+Any tests that are using an instance of :class:`TestClient <.testing.TestClient>` can also make use of the blocking portal to execute asynchronous functions without the test itself being asynchronous.

 .. literalinclude:: /examples/testing/test_with_portal.py
    :caption: Using a blocking portal
    :language: python

 Creating a test app
 -------------------